Cottin/learn-country-quiz/walkthrough/5-randomized-order.md

 ## GDPR-Compliance
 We are soon going to add Google Analytics to the site.
 Make sure to add appropriate cookie banners in preparation for that event.

+Go through the GDPR slides and recording from Friday 5 Nov.
+The main points are:

+ - Get users’ consent ***before*** use any cookies (except strictly necessary cookies)
+ - Explain each cookie in plain language before consent (could have a link to your explanations)
+ - Maintain a sub processor list

 Don't forget to [put a green checkmark](0-instructions.md) before you continue to the next task!